YSChan15/Facial-Recognition-and-Detection-Using-Augmented-Reality-Headset-with-Cloud-Server-and-SmartMesh-IP/Visual_Studio_ARProgram/README.md

 1) Face detection button.
 This will draw a box around each face that the program detects.
 2) Take photo button.
 This will allow the program to take a photo.
 When photo is taken, the button is temporarily disabled to avoid user from spamming the button.
 > If the program is connected to the server, the headset will transmit the cropped faces to the server for facial recognition.
 3) Connect to server / Disconnect from server button.
-The purpose of the button is to allow user to connect to the server for face recognition, or disconnect it for no face recognition.
+The purpose of the button is to allow user to connect to the server for facial recognition, or disconnect it for no facial recognition.
 > Only one of the connect / disconnect button will appear at a time.
 This is to prevent user from accidentally pressing both buttons at a time, crashing the program / server.

-On the right, user can find multiple textboxes with their description on top of the textbox.
-The textbox purpose is to display all the measurements data.
+On the right, the user can find multiple textboxes with their description on top of the textbox.
+The textbox's purpose is to display all the measured data.
 The column to the far right is the self point data (measurement system on the headset).
-The column on the second right displays the measured / estimated point data with the measurement data from the measurement system.
+The column to the left of that displays the measured / estimated point data with the measurement data from the measurement system.

 On the center is the camera view from the headset.
 The camera preview is overlayed on top of the boxes / buttons.

 ### Taking measurements with the measurement system.
--   The measurement system is an Arduino based system.
-The purpose of the system is to just collect data and send the data to the program for calculation.
-Therefore, only a simple microcontroller is needed to run the task.
+-   The measurement system utilizes an Arduino Nano microcontroller.
+The purpose of the system is to collect data and send the data to the AR headset for estimating the measured person's GPS location.

--   Refer to Arduino_Measuring_System folder for more information about the measurement system.
+-   Refer to arduino-code under the github branch for more information about the measurement system.

 ### Connecting to the cloud server from the AR headset
--  Amazon EC2 cloud based server is used to process the face recognition.
+-  A Amazon EC2 cloud server is used to process the facial recognition results and distribute the information to the Wireless Sensor Network.
 Change the IP Address and Port according to your needs.

 -  To connect to the server, just press the button "Connect to Server" and it will automatically connect.